 Legal and ethical requirements regarding human research participant protection require that records be retained in an orderly and easily accessible manner for future reference and for audit purposes.
-SA GCP 2006 requires retention of records for a minimum of 15 years post-clinical trial.
-The HSREC retains all research study records for 15 years in accordance with GCP requirements.
+SA GCP 2020 requires retention of records for not less than 10 years or until at least 2 years have elapsed since the formal discontinuation of clinical development.
+The HSREC retains all research study records for a minimum of 15 years.